ModAmonnat/Customer-Complaints-Analysis---PDCA/README.md

 ## Project Overview
-This project is the analysis of customer complaint data collected from January 1 to February 19, 2024, to identify key areas for operational improvement useing tools such as a check sheet, Pareto chart, run chart, and cause-and-effect diagram to analyze the data.
+This project analyzes customer complaint data collected from January 1 to February 19, 2024, to identify key areas for operational improvement.
+Tools used include a check sheet, Pareto chart, run chart, and cause-and-effect diagram.

 ## Key Findings
 **1. Check Sheet:**